Working to re-establish the rail link to Kemble

 It's time we had a connection to the main line railway system again!

-Clearly we can't put back the line to the old station near Tetbury Road - the dual carriageway has occupied that route.
-So we plan to put the new station at Chesterton, next to Spratsgate Lane.
+Clearly we can't put back the line along the old route to end near Tetbury Road - the dual carriageway has occupied that route.
+So the initial plan is to put the new station at Chesterton, next to Spratsgate Lane.
 That way we don't need to cross any of the main roads in the town.

 We have drafted a Scheme document to help explain the details, options and some solutions.
 It is still a work-in-progress and doesn't have all the answers, but you can download a current copy of the Scheme here.

 The track has been removed, but the path is still clear almost all the way up to the point where we head off across the fields.
 It would take up some of the car park at Kemble Station, but they won't need to park so many cars there and more space is available at Chesterton Halt!